LeCAD-PEG/SOLPS-GUI/doc/source/introduction.rst

     organized at the ITER Headquarters on April 13th-17th, 2015.

-    The ambition of the SOLPS-ITER effort is to make this last code version become the new standard used across the ITER Parties for modelling not only ITER, but any other tokamaks and linear plasma devices wherever applicable.
+    The ambition of the SOLPS-ITER effort is to make this last code version become the new standard used across the ITER Parties for modeling not only ITER, but any other tokamaks and linear plasma devices wherever applicable.
     In order to facilitate user adoption of SOLPS-ITER and migration from